Skip to main content

 Pacú Frito (Fried Pacu Fish)

-Amazon river fish grilled or fried, served with rice, yucca, and plantains in the lowland regions.
-The mild flavor and flaky texture make it a lowland favorite.
+An Amazon river fish, grilled or fried and served with rice, yucca, and plantains down in the lowlands.
+Its mild taste and flaky flesh have made it a regional favorite.

 Surubí (Surubí Catfish)